 - Consider an unlimited data package if you're regularly going over your limit.
 If you are already on a tariff and you don't have enough data, then contact your network operator.
 You may need to upgrade your tariff or buy a bolt-on package.

 - Jump onto a WiFi network whenever possible, to limit data use.
-You can use free O2 WiFi across the UK even if you're not an O2 customer.
+You can use free WiFi networks across the UK, provided by businesses and mobile operators such as BT Mobile.